guillaumedsde/alpine-qbittorrent-openvpn/README.md

 ### Custom OpenVPN config

-If your provider is not in the supported list, you can mount your `.ovpn` file at `/config/openvpn/config.ovpn` optionally set your `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` leaving the `OPENVPN_PROVIDER` empty and the container will load your configuration upon start.
+If your provider is not in the supported list or if is currently not working, you can mount your `.ovpn` file at `/config/openvpn/config.ovpn` optionally set your `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` leaving the `OPENVPN_PROVIDER` empty and the container will load your configuration upon start.

 ## 🔍 qBittorrent torrent search